maiaacademy/workshop-day-modernizacao-aplicacoes/Readme.md

 ### Configure the application connection to SQL Azure Database

-1. In the [Azure portal](https://portal.azure.com), navigate to your `parts` SQL Database resource by selecting **Resource groups** from Azure services list, selecting the **RG-MAC-AppModern** resource group, and selecting the `parts` SQL Database from the list of resources.
+1. In the [Azure portal](https://portal.azure.com), navigate to your `parts` SQL Database resource by selecting **Resource groups** from Azure services list, selecting the **PartsUnlimited** resource group, and selecting the `parts` SQL Database from the list of resources.

 2. Switch to the **Connection strings (1)** blade, and copy the connection string by selecting the copy button **(2)**.